mailcow/mailcow-dockerized/README.md

 Open https://${MAILCOW_HOSTNAME}/rspamd in a browser.

 ### SSL (or: How to use Let's Encrypt)
 mailcow dockerized comes with a self-signed certificate.
+Certificates and DH parameters are saved as `data/assets/ssl/{dhparams.pem,mail.{crt,key}}`.

 First you should renew the DH parameters.
+Soem say you should use 4096, but be prepared for a long waiting period when generating such a file.

 Assuming you are in the mailcow root folder:
 ```
 openssl dhparam -out ./data/assets/ssl/dhparams.pem 2048
 ```

 Get the certbot client:
 ```
-wget https://dl.eff.org/certbot-auto && chmod +x certbot-auto
+wget https://dl.eff.org/certbot-auto -O /usr/local/sbin/certbot && chmod +x /usr/local/sbin/certbot
 ```

 Please disable applications blocking port 80 and run certbot:
 ```
-./certbot-auto certonly \
+certbot-auto certonly \
 	--standalone \
 	--standalone-supported-challenges http-01 \
 	-d ${MAILCOW_HOSTNAME} \